krwenholz/Resume/resume.md

 I led the great folks in Engineering.

-- Successfully expanded the Engineering team from nine to over thirty skilled engineers (owning all recruiting functions for 15 of those hires)
 - Managed 4 managers with 4 product teams and 1 infrastructure team
 - Drove monthly and quarterly planning processes across Product, Design, and Engineering
 - Owned and analyzed engineering spend of over $300,000/month across multiple vendors, coordinating engineering to control costs through network analysis, capacity reservations, and contract negotiations